 How to apply for relief

 You should apply to the Authorisations and Reliefs Unit describing the goods you wish to import.
 You should confirm that they are to be imported free of charge and are not for sale.
-If Revenue is satisfied that your application is in order, we will send you a letter of authorisation containing a unique reference number.
+If Revenue is satisfied that your application is in order, we will send you a letter of authorisation.

 Procedure at importation

 You should attach your authorisation letter to the outside of your parcel and mark it ‘customs documents’.

 If you are importing your goods through the post, the declaration (CN 22 or CN23) on the parcel should state the following:

 'Miscellaneous documents and articles: exemption from import charges claimed'.

 If you are importing your goods other than by post, for example, by courier, an electronic declaration is required and the goods must be presented to Revenue.

 Code C36 should be entered in box 37b in order to avail of the relief from VAT.